lvgl/lvgl/docs/overview/style.md

 ## Themes
 Themes are a collection of styles.
-If there is an active theme LVGL applies it on the every created widget.
+If there is an active theme LVGL applies it on every created widget.
-It gives a default appearance to UI which can be modified by adding further styles.
+This will give a default appearance to the UI which can then be modified by adding further styles.

 Every display can have a different theme.
-For example a colorful theme on a TFT and monochrome theme on a secondary monochrome display.
+For example you could have a colorful theme on a TFT and monochrome theme on a secondary monochrome display.

-To set a theme for a display 2 steps are required:
+To set a theme for a display, 2 steps are required:
 1. Initialize a theme
 2. Assign the initialized theme to a display.